Guide to Italian Extra Virgin Olive Oil – Eight Extra Virgin Olive Oil Basics

 In terms of high end olive oils from small producers, it’s really a hit or miss proposition.
 We review many high end extra virgin olive oils from Italy and, for the most part, they are all extraordinary (with very subtle variations in color and flavor that only experts will be able to discern) but very expensive.

 If you’re lucky enough to live near a large city, many Italian specialty shops bottle their own form of extra virgin olive oil from Italy and it usually presents a good value.
 For example, here on the East coast I’ve tried extra virgin olive oil from Bartolomeo’s Italian Food Emporium (click here for a review of the shop from Jason Perlow at Off the Broiler) in Englewood, NJ.
 Bartolomeo imports the oil from olive orchards in Puglia and the product is both of decent quality and good value.
 Fairway Market in Fort Lee, NJ also produces a decent quality, house extra virgin olive oil.
-Make sure to read the label and ask the store owner about production date and whether the oil is a blend and 100 percent extra virgin olive oil.
+Make sure to read the label and ask the store owner about production date and whether the oil is a blend or 100 percent extra virgin olive oil.

 My recommendation on finding specialty extra virgin olive oil is to try different producers and stick with a brand once you find something you like (also be sure to buy in small quantities unless you plan on using the oil every day).
 Also, price doesn’t equal quality.
 In fact, I would opt for a fresh, recently produced bottle over an expensive extra virgin, first pressed, olive oil that has been sitting on the shelf for 6+ months exposed to light, warm temperatures, and air.

 Finally, as I’ve said about wine, you should only buy and use what you like (don’t listen to critics unless you’ve tried the product yourself).
+We especially like the following extra virgin olive oil buyer’s guide, if you’re looking for more information.